 Which explains how Graham ended up, at his first Stampede (1980) – selling parking passes in the pouring rain for four days.
-He finished up with pneumonia, but thankfully it didn’t deter him from future volunteering.
-In 1982, he became a Fall Fair director, which he laughingly comments, ‘which was sort of like the farm team for the Williams Lake Stampede board’.
+It was memorable, he contracted pneumonia.
+Thankfully, it didn’t deter him.
+In 1982, he was elected as a Fall Fair director, which he laughingly comments, ‘was the farm team for the Williams Lake Stampede board’.

-1986 - 1st year as a Stampede director.
-Graham worked quietly in the background, fundraising.He spent many long evenings at Lucky’s Bingo Hall, usually arriving back home in the wee hours of the morning after dropping off Stampede’s share of the bingo profits with Marg Elliot.
-Smith acquired Stampede’s first casino license and spent countless hours filling out grant applications.
+1986 was his first year as a Stampede director - working quietly in the background, fund-raising with many long evenings spent at Lucky’s Bingo Hall, usually arriving back home in the wee hours of the morning, after dropping off the association’s share of the bingo profits with Marg Elliot.
+Smith acquired Stampede’s first casino license.
+He spent countless hours filling out grant applications.

-1996 – Graham was re-elected as a director and spent 5 more years on the board working on rodeo promotion/advertising.
-Graham and his wife, Claudia traveled all over B.C. promoting the Williams Lake Stampede - the association and the Cariboo was lucky to have such enthusiastic, tireless supporters and volunteers.
+In 1996, Graham was re-instated as a director and spent 5 more years on the board working on rodeo promotion/advertising.
+The association had a parade float built (by Walt Cobb) that could easily be loaded in the back of a pick-up, transported to an out-of-town location and then be reconstructed around that pick-up truck.
+Graham and Claudia traveled all over the province with it.
+Claudia would drive the truck (float) in whatever parade (Quesnel, Cloverdale, etc.) and Graham would don the famous ‘Williams Lake Willy’ suit and walk alongside passing out promotional material.
+They would also set up a Williams Lake Stampede booth at the event.
+Williams Lake Stampede and the Cariboo were lucky to have such enthusiastic, tireless supporters and volunteers.
 Congratulations to Graham - with thanks to Claudia, who he couldn’t have done it without!

 2009 Lifetime Pass honoree, Kurt Gustafson is a pretty low-key, modest man.
 He had to be persuaded to accept this honour bestowed upon him by the Williams Lake Stampede Association, although it was well-deserved.